Grant for Students:

-How to Apply: Submit three copies of the following items:
+How to Apply: Submit the following items:

 The preferred route for submission is via email to the Bayard Long Award committee: firstname.lastname@example.org.
 The main application should be sent as an email attachment.
 Letters of recommendation may be sent with the main application or in separate emails; if sent separately, please include the name of the applicant in the subject line.

 Alternatively, three copies of the application may be mailed to: Dr. Alfred E. Schuyler, Bayard Long Research Award, Philadelphia Botanical Club, Department of Botany, Academy of Natural Sciences, 1900 Benjamin Franklin Parkway, Philadelphia, PA 19103-1195.

 Deadline: December 15; awardees will receive notification by February 10.